JonasSkjodt/wordpress-dnd-custom-post/README.md

         dnd-gold

 # Example
-An example to echo your custom post DND can be done like so:
+An example to echo your custom DND post fields can be done like so:

         $mainhitpoints = esc_attr( get_post_meta( get_the_ID(), 'main-hitpoints', true ) );
         if ($mainhitpoints == '') {